hafer-cappuccino/bahasa-loanword-detection/README.md

 ### Docker

-Before a docker container can be run, the image must be built first (`make` directives have been created for convenience
+Before a docker container can be run, the image must be built first

 ```sh
 $ make build